Shirui-Zhang/project-ML-/README.md

 Introduction

-In this project, I developed a convolutional neural network (CNN) to classify images as either a cat or a dog.
-Using a standard CNN architecture, I trained the model on a dataset of labeled cat and dog images.
-The goal was to create an efficient machine learning model capable of accurately classifying unseen images from a test set and making predictions on new, real-world images.
+In this project, I developed a convolutional neural network (CNN) to classify images as either cats or dogs.
+Using the standard CNN architecture, I trained the model on a dataset labeled with cat and dog images.
+The goal is to create an efficient machine learning model that can accurately classify image data from test sets and make predictions about images